Published: June 25, 2019

 - Ratios of impressions, clicks, conversions, store visits and more across campaigns

 - Benchmarking the number of store visits for a campaign that occurs annually or seasonally

 - The number of store visits by locations

 - The number of store visits compared to store sales

 By analyzing these combinations of data, you can see patterns or detect unusually high or low-performing campaigns, keywords, devices, targeted locations, and more.

 This metric does a great job at tying advertising to actual foot traffic, especially when you don’t have the advantage of e-commerce or a customer loyalty program.
 It allows you to get one level closer to truly understanding the business impact of your advertising dollars, beyond that of TV, radio or even other digital advertising tactics.

 Ready to use store visits to analyze your digital campaigns?
-Let’s chat!
+Fill out our contact form and let’s chat!